Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 Once you’ve decided on which platform to use (maybe multiple), you can take advantage of the different types of ads and networks (especially on Google) to get your email list to convert.

 Just like any retargeting campaign, don’t forget the power of segmenting your audience into specific buckets.
 Targeting all emails with the same message won’t be as powerful as it could be if you split things up.

 10) Individual Email Retargeting

-Did you know that’s possible to add a hidden HTML image tag to your emails that adds a cookie/pixel to the browser of the person who opened that email?
+You can add a hidden HTML image tag to your emails that attaches a cookie/pixel to the browser of the person who opened that email.